 Know what lenders care about.
 It is no secret that building credit is important.
 It directly affects the type of loan you could get.
 You can check your credit report for free one time per year here.
 As a reminder, each time you or someone else checks your credit, the score takes a little hit.
 When shopping for a car, try to have any credit checks done within 14 days.
 That way, the credit agency will view them as one bundle and not as individual credit checks, lessening any impact on your score.

 2. Remember to finance what you can afford.

 There is no question a brand new or ‘new to you’ used car will be amazing to drive home.
 Take care to understand the financing special deals, arrangements, and ‘no money down’ offers.
 They can cloud the true, long-term cost of the car.
 All told, you must make sure you can afford the vehicle.
 Bottom line: a loan is an agreement to pay back.
 And making the monthly payments is crucial to the integrity of the loan and your credit score.
 Confirming you can make the payments now will avoid any chance the vehicle could be repossessed for nonpayment.
-Customer service at a credit union or bank can help you best understand what you can afford.
+Customer service at a credit union or bank — or this auto loan calculator — can help you best understand what you can afford.

 3. Walk in like a cash buyer.

 To do this, you need to research a bit before stepping foot onto a car dealership or used car lot.
 By getting pre-approved, you have essentially turned into a cash buyer.
 Walking in with the pre-approval in your hand instantly shifts the negotiation power in your favor.
 And it can help keep you focused on your budget.
 Credit unions can offer some of the lowest rates with smaller loan minimums.
 And, since they are member-owned, they are willing to work with their members to design a loan that fits the member’s needs.
 Pre-approvals can be taken care of online or over the phone at credit unions, banks, or online lenders.